 Continue using Other User authentication temporarily.

-Use this time to test Modern authentication (available January 29) or Browser authentication (read the Alternative authentication methods section below).
+Use this time to test Modern authentication or Browser authentication (read the Alternative authentication methods section below).

 Update your PowerShell scripts to use a supported authentication method, or start scheduling your migrations with the new authentication method that works best for you.